 The good news for us is capitalism is certainly working as intended right now, and all the big headlamp companies are in the middle of a high-intensity product war to deliver the best gear for the lowest price.
 It’s forcing each one to bring their A-game and each new iteration of a headlamp being released is brighter, lighter, and longer-lasting than the last.

-- Here Are the Best Headlamps in 2020
+- Here Are the Best Headlamps

 - 1. Black Diamond Spot 325